Stonehaven Lifeboat Station: History

 On 27 February 1874, the Stonehaven lifeboat St George was launched to the aid of the barque Grace Darling of Blyth, Northumberland, which was displaying distress signals, whilst being blown northwards past Stonehaven.
 As the lifeboat finally caught up with the vessel, the distress flags were seen to be taken down, and the barque continued on its voyage.
 Conditions too rough to return to Stonehaven, the lifeboat made for Aberdeen, but capsized as she crossed the bar, and was wrecked, Four lifeboat men were lost.

 The Grace Darling was wrecked the following day at Rattray Head, Aberdeenshire, with the loss of 14 of her 15 crew.
 A replacement lifeboat was placed at Stonehaven in 1874.
-A 33-foot (10-oared) self-righting (P&S) lifeboat, named Star, which would serve Stonehaven until 1888.
+Another 33 ft (10-oared) self-righting (P&S) lifeboat, named Star, which would serve Stonehaven until 1888.

 A new lifeboat would be sent to Stonehaven in 1888.
-The Alexander Black (ON 147) was a slightly larger 34-foot self-righting lifeboat.
+The Alexander Black (ON 147) was a slightly larger 34 ft self-righting lifeboat.
 To accommodate the boat, a new boathouse was constructed along Shorehead beyond the South Pier, at a cost of £327, completed in 1890.

 On 16 December 1911, the schooner Hiskilina of Westerhaven (Groningen), was on passage from Granton, Edinburgh to Germany with a cargo of coal, when she was seen in distress off Stonehaven Bay.
-The Stonehaven lifeboat Alexander Black was launched at 9:00am.
+The Stonehaven lifeboat Alexander Black was launched at 09:00.
 The vessel sank before the lifeboat arrived, but the four crew had managed to get aboard the ship's boat, and were all rescued.
 The Stonehaven Lifeboat would receive the thanks of the German Government for their actions.

 The Alexander Black would serve at Stonehaven until 1916.
 In preparation for a replacement lifeboat, yet another boathouse was constructed in 1913, this time on the north side of the harbour at Old Pier.
-In 1916, a 35-foot self-righting lifeboat was placed at Stonehaven, and named Joseph Ridgway (ON 652).
+In 1916, a 35 ft self-righting lifeboat was placed at Stonehaven, and named Joseph Ridgway (ON 652).